License GuideSOC 29-1171

 Read more

 Practicing as a nurse practitioner without an active license violates state law across all 50 states.
-Consequences typically include civil fines and loss of any income earned while unlicensed.
-Some states impose criminal penalties for repeat offenses, though these are less common than financial sanctions.
-The specific penalties vary by state and the details of the violation.
+Penalties typically include civil fines and forfeiture of any income earned while unlicensed.
+Some states impose criminal sentences for repeat violations.
+The specific consequences vary by state and the circumstances of the violation.

 Career Outlook